 In 2012, Professor Porterfield left the Brown Law Firm to pursue an LL.M. degree from Harvard Law School.
 While at Harvard, he researched and specialized in international civil litigation and published his first article with the Temple Law Review, entitled “Too Much Process, Not Enough Service: International Service of Process Under the Hague Service Convention,” a critique of the treaty governing international service of process, including suggestions for reform.
 He graduated from Harvard Law School in 2013 and his LL.M.
 Thesis, which earned Honors marks, focuses on reforming personal jurisdiction and judgment enforcement rules, including a critique of the Hague Judgments Convention.
 He continues to research and write in the areas of Civil Procedure and Evidence.

-Professor Cheryl Brown Wattley joins the inaugural faculty of the UNT Dallas College of Law from the University of Oklahoma College of Law, where she served on the faculty from 2007 through 2013, and was Professor of Law and Director of Clinical Education.
+Professor Cheryl Brown Wattley joins the inaugural faculty of the UNT Dallas College of Law from the University of Oklahoma College of Law, where she served on the faculty from 2006 through 2013, and was Professor of Law and Director of Clinical Education.
 At UNT Dallas College of Law, Professor Wattley will teach Criminal Law in the first-year curriculum; she will also be the Director of Experiential Education and teach courses in professional skills, criminal law, and professionalism.
+Professor Wattley is the author of a new book, "A Step Toward Brown v.
+Board of Education: Ada Lois Sipuel Fisher and Her Fight to End Segregation," published in October 2014.

 Professor Wattley graduated from Smith College, cum laude, with high honors in Sociology.
 She received her Juris Doctorate degree from Boston University College of Law, where she was a Martin Luther King, Jr. fellow and recipient of the Community Service Award.
 She also served as a summer intern for the General Counsel's Office of the National Association for the Advancement of Colored People.